-SPARK is amenable to optional static analysis of dead paths.
+SPARK provides static analysis of dead paths.
 A dead path cannot be executed in that the combination of conditions for its execution are logically equivalent to false.
 Such cases can be statically detected by theorem proving in SPARK.

 6.26.2 Guidance to language users